-You can learn your way in and get a job.
+You can learn your way into a job.

 I began learning out loud through daily blogging and weekly podcasting, as well as sharing everything from videos on my various projects, to email newsletters on my startup efforts.
 It’s payed dividends every time.

 Publicly sharing what I’m learning WHILE I’m learning it (not after I’ve mastered it) has made me interesting, accessible, and memorable to people.
-It’s resulted in projects, speaking gigs, interviews, job offers, customers, employees, investors, and friends I never would’ve had if I kept everything to myself.
+It’s resulted in projects, speaking gigs, interviews, job offers, customers, employees, investors, and friends.
+I never would’ve had all this if I kept everything to myself.

 If you’re adding a skill or software tool, don’t do it in secret!
 Say you want to learn some no-code skills with Airtable and Notion.
-Don’t just watch some videos and play around in secret!
+Then share out loud!
+Because you don’t just watch some videos and play around in secret!